TinkLabs/ota-hi-vue-revamp/README.md

   - shift + option + f

 ## 8. Create a vue route
-Because we separate the app to desktop version and mobile version.
+Because we separate the app to desktop version and mobile version in frontend.
-So you should declare your route below "/src/desktop/router" or "/src/mobile/router".
+So you should declare your route below "/src/desktop/router" and "/src/mobile/router".
 such as
 &emsp;&emsp;/src/desktop/router/example.js
 ```$xslt